 Our team is composed of world-class professionals from a variety of backgrounds, including education, private sector, civil service, and NGOs.
 We are a community of learners devoted to LEAF’s cause of providing the best education possible to individuals of character, regardless of their economic background.
 Apart from teaching their own subject, tutors take upon themselves the role of dorm-parents, mentors, advisors, sport trainers, and organizers of co-curricular activities.

 Petra wants to live in a place where young people care and dare to make a difference.
-Therefore, she was more than pleased to join LEAF Academy and contribute to this unique project.
-Petra worked as an instructor for DAPHNE - Institute of Applied Ecology during her studies.
+Therefore she was more than pleased to join LEAF Academy and contribute to this unique project.
+Petra worked as an instructor for DAPHNE - the Institute of Applied Ecology - during her studies.
 She graduated from the Faculty of Natural Science at Comenius University in Bratislava with a major in education.
-Immediately after graduation, she spent one year as a field instructor and international volunteer in Cuyahoga Valley National Park, Ohio.
+Immediately after graduating, she spent one year as a field instructor and international volunteer in Cuyahoga Valley National Park, Ohio.
 She is a dedicated Slovak nature lover, hiker, music listener, and ice-cream hunter.

-At LEAF Academy, she is honored to teach Environmental Science and be responsible for The Duke of Edinburgh's International Award coordination.
+At LEAF Academy, she teaches Environmental Science and Science.
+She is also responsible for The Duke of Edinburgh's International Award coordination.

 Meeting young and inspiring people while walking makes his days, and this helped him walk into the world of LEAF Academy where he is responsible for Admissions.